Gallio/mbunit-v3/src/Extensions/ReSharper/Gallio.ReSharperRunner/Readme - Debugging.txt

 4. Load a suitable solution for testing such as the MbUnit.Samples.sln.

 5. ReSharper runs tests using an external test runner process.
-Unfortunately that hinders debugging, the only solution I've found is to add a Debugger.Break() statement.

 6. Continue as usual.